-- Notice of the time, date, type of hearing (administrative or Student Conduct Board), and location of the hearing will be in writing and may be delivered by one or more of the following methods: emailed to the student's University-issued email account (primary form of notification); in person by the director of student conduct or designee; mailed to the Mount Union campus box, local, or permanent address of the student as indicated in official University records; or hand delivered to the student's university residence.
-Once emailed, mailed, delivered, and/or received in-person, such notice will be presumptively delivered. - 2.
-If a responding student fails to attend their initial meeting as scheduled by the director of student conduct or designee, the director of student conduct or designee may initiate a complaint against the student for failure to comply with the directives of a university official and give notice of this offense.
-The director of student conduct or designee will schedule a formal hearing for the student and/or the student may be administratively withdrawn from attending classes or a disciplinary hold may be placed on their university account, deeming them ineligible to register for courses or university housing until such time as the student responds to the initial complaint. - 3.
-At least two (2) days before any scheduled formal hearing, the following will occur: - The responding student will deliver (via studentconduct@mountunion.edu) to the director of student conduct or designee a written response to the complaint (failure to deliver this response will not delay a scheduled hearing it will go forward without the response); - The responding student will deliver (via studentconduct@mountunion.edu) to the director of student conduct or designee a written list of all witnesses they will call at the hearing (the student is responsible for ensuring the presence of their witnesses at the hearing); - The responding student will deliver (via studentconduct@mountunion.edu) to the director of student conduct or designee a list of all physical evidence the student intends to use or needs to have present at the hearing and if the University has possession of this evidence, the student will indicate that and the director of student conduct or designee will provide the evidence or pictures of the evidence, as appropriate; - The responding student will deliver (via studentconduct@mountunion.edu) to the director of student conduct or designee the name of their anticipated advisor, should they choose to have one (this can change up to the start of the hearing). - 4.
-The director of student conduct or designee will ensure that the hearing information and any other available written documentation is available for review upon written request two days before any scheduled hearing.
-In addition, the responding party will be given a list of the names of the administrative hearing officer or student conduct board hearing panelists in advance.
-Should the responding party object to the administrative hearing officer or any student conduct board hearing panelist, they must raise all objections, in writing, to the director of student conduct or designee immediately.
-If the administrative hearing officer the responding party objects to is the director of student conduct, the written objections should be submitted to the associate dean of students.
-Hearing officers and student conduct board hearing panelists will only be unseated if the director of student conduct or associate dean of students, if appropriate, concludes that their bias precludes an impartial hearing of the complaint.
-Additionally, any administrative hearing officer or student conduct board hearing panelist who feels they cannot make an objective determination must recuse themselves from the proceedings.
+- 1. If a responding student fails to attend their initial meeting as scheduled by the executive director of student accountability, safety, and restorative practices or designee, the executive director of student accountability, safety, and restorative practices or designee may initiate a complaint against the student for failure to comply with the directives of a university official and give notice of this offense.
+The executive director of student accountability, safety, and restorative practices or designee will schedule a formal hearing for the student and/or the student may be administratively withdrawn from attending classes or a disciplinary hold may be placed on their university account, deeming them ineligible to register for courses or university housing until such time as the student responds to the initial complaint. - 2.
+At least two (2) days before any scheduled formal hearing, the following will occur: - The responding student will deliver (via studentconduct@mountunion.edu) to the executive director of student accountability, safety, and restorative practices or designee a written response to the complaint (failure to deliver this response will not delay a scheduled hearing it will go forward without the response); - The responding student will deliver (via studentconduct@mountunion.edu) to the executive director of student accountability, safety, and restorative practices or designee a written list of all witnesses they will call at the hearing (the student is responsible for ensuring the presence of their witnesses at the hearing); - The responding student will deliver (via studentconduct@mountunion.edu) to the executive director of student accountability, safety and restorative practices or designee a list of all physical evidence the student intends to use or needs to have present at the hearing and if the University has possession of this evidence, the student will indicate that and the executive director of student accountability or designee will provide the evidence or pictures of the evidence, as appropriate; - The responding student will deliver (via studentconduct@mountunion.edu) to the executive director of student accountability, safety, and restorative practices or designee the name of their anticipated support person, should they choose to have one (this can change up to the start of the hearing). - 3. that their bias precludes an impartial hearing of the complaint.
+Additionally, any administrative resolution coordinator or student conduct board hearing panelist who feels they cannot make an objective determination must recuse themselves from the proceedings.